Master of Arts

 Academic Standards and Evaluation in Graduate Education Programs

 Upon completion of each course, letter grades are assigned to each candidate.
 At the graduate level, a “C” grade indicates less than complete mastery of the content and methods of the course.
-Only two grades of “C” are accepted at the graduate level and they must be balanced by two course grades of “A.” If a “C” is received within the first three courses, the candidate may be removed from the program, by action of the program faculty.
+Only two grades of “C” are accepted at the graduate level.
+If a “C” is received within the first three courses, the candidate may be removed from the program, by action of the program faculty.

-- Candidates will demonstrate the ability to plan an appropriate environment.
+Candidates will demonstrate the ability to plan instruction.

-- Candidates will demonstrate ability to provide a supportive environment for student learning.
+Candidates will demonstrate the ability to provide a supportive environment for student learning.